kissmetrics/km-support/_posts/2013-02-01-roi-campaigns.md

 Now that you're recording revenue data and have been tracking your campaigns, let's pull some data.

-First, click on the Revenue tab at the top of your Kissmetrics account:
+First, create a new Revenue report by clicking on Reports > New Revenue Report at the top of your Kissmetrics account:

 ![KM-Revenue-Tab][ss1]